wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 - Script
 - Manual installation

->  [!NOTE]
+>[!NOTE]

->  You can also get the MSIX Packaging Tool from the Microsoft Store.
+>You can also get the MSIX Packaging Tool from the Microsoft Store.

 You can use either an interactive UI or a command line to convert an existing package to MSIX package format.
 It’s important that prior to running the MSIX Packaging Tool you:

 - Use a supported  Windows 10 version, minimum 1809.
-- work from a clean computer, without additional services and applications running on the computer.
+- Work from a clean computer, without additional services and applications running on the computer.
 - Prepare the environment for conversion ensuring it’s similar to the one that will host the newly created MSIX package.
-- Ensure the same architecture on the computer which is used for conversion as the computer that will deploy the application.
+- Ensure that the architecture on the computer used for conversion is the same as the computer that will deploy the application.
 - Use a virtual machine with checkpoints, so you can easily test and revert the changes for every modification of the package.
 - Understand the dependencies of the applications to properly prepare the MSIX package.

->  [!NOTE]
+>[!NOTE]

 > Starting with Windows 10 Fall Creators Update (Windows 10 version 1709) Microsoft provides a [**Hyper-V Quick Create**](https://docs.microsoft.com/windows/msix/packaging-tool/quick-create-vm) virtual environment on Hyper-V that you can use for MSIX packaging projects.